-This report analyzes the drivers of economic earnings [return on invested capital (ROIC), NOPAT margin, invested capital turns and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors.
+This report analyzes the drivers1 of economic earnings [return on invested capital (ROIC), NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the NC 2000 and each sector since 1998.
+It also compliments our large cap research on the S&P 500 and its sectors.